AnirudhRayas/anirudhrayas.github.io/_pages/about.md

 My research goal is to develop novel theory and statistically principled methodologies for learning and understanding fundamental network structures in complex interactive systems.
 A key focus is characterizing statistical complexity, computational efficiency, estimation accuracy, and their trade-offs under realistic network constraints and data collection processes.
 My research interests lie at the intersection of high-dimensional statistics, graphical models, network theory, and optimization.

- In my spare time, I like to read about the history of mathematics and mathematicians, I also enjoy hiking, swimming, playing chess (albeit poorly), and watching animated movies.
+ In my spare time, I like to read about the history of mathematics and mathematicians.
+I also enjoy hiking, swimming, playing chess (albeit poorly), and watching animated movies.

- **I am on the postdoctoral job market.
-Please feel free to reach out if you have an opening!**
+ **I am currently on the job market for postdoctoral positions!
+Please contact me if you would like to discuss potential openings or collaborations.**

  <div style="display: flex; gap: 10px;">
   <a href="{{ site.baseurl }}/assets/pdf/Anirudh_Rayas_CV.pdf" target="_blank">